Newborn sleep patterns

 © 2008 -2013 Gwen Dewar, Ph.D., all rights reserved

 As every parent knows, the world of newborn sleep is exotic and strange.
-Newborns sleep at odd times.
+Newborns doze at odd times.
 They seem oblivious to differences between night and day.
-And they awaken frequently.
+They awaken frequently.

 • fundamental differences between newborn and adult sleep patterns